 Hartford saw an improvement in business earnings for women entrepreneurs in this year’s ranking, which contributed to its rise on our list.
 Women business owners can find support from Greater Hartford’s chapter of eWomenNetwork, Innovation Destination: Hartford and the Women’s Business Center at the University of Hartford.

 The cities ranking lowest in our study generally have lower business income for women entrepreneurs than the top cities.
 Orlando, at No. 45, has a median business income of $809, meaning at least half of self-employed women earn that amount or less.

 Fewer women in these cities have ventured into business ownership as well.
 With a smaller number of women entrepreneurs in the area, it may be harder for business owners to establish professional networks or find mentorship among other women — this kind of support is often essential to emerging startups.

 However, the data could indicate the entrepreneurial climate is poor for self-employed people in general, not solely women.
 Although it may be possible to operate a successful company in these cities, women may want to proceed with caution before starting a new venture here.

 How women business owners can beat the odds

 - Explore the business landscape of your specific city.
 Research local regulations and bylaws that could be pertinent to your business idea.
 For example, you can start checking out everything from business licensing laws to local small business tax breaks to help build out your business plan.
-You can also research local small businesses to see which are doing well and why, to get insights into how to set your own venture up for success.
+You can also research nearby small businesses to see which are doing well to get insights into how to set your own venture up for success.